LHMoritz/oxn-fork/analysis/internal/doc.md

 2. How much does the distribution differ from each other in a response variable between good and fault traces?

+'''
+     This function is creating the lower and upper bound for the performance anomaly detection per service tuple based on very simple "outlier detection".
+This could be up for discussion for improvements.
+For now I would leave it this way as stated in the paper.
+     Here we use int as a val corresponding to the index in the flattened dataframe dict[m_n, [number of observations between MS m and n , average, variance ]] at another point in time we pool the variances with the assuption that the datasets are independent

+     def get_bounds_for_service_calls(self) -> dict[str , float]:
+          merged = [var.adf_matrices for var in self.variables]
+          result = pd.concat(merged, axis=0, ignore_index=True)
+          columns_for_average = self.column_names
+          average_series = result[columns_for_average].mean()
+          series_dict = average_series.to_dict()
+          print(series_dict)
+          self.weights_of_edges = series_dict

+     '''

 # Model Evaluation and Metrics